inyong37/Study/_Framework/readme.md

 Key Benefits:
 * Interoperability: Develop in your preferred framework without worrying about downstream inferencing implications.
 ONNX enables you to use your preferred framework with your chosen inference engine.
 * Hardware Access: ONNX makes it easier to access hardware optimizations.
 Use ONNX-compatible runtimes and libraries designed to maximize performance across hardware.

+`Some of Computer Vision Frameworks and Libraries (OpenMMLab, and PaddlePaddle) have moved to the _ComputerVision Folder/Directory.`

+`Machine Learning Frameworks and Libraries (AutoSklearn, H2Oai, SciPy, and ScikitLearn) have moved to the _MachineLearning Folder/Directory.`

+`Some of Deep Learning Frameworks and Libraries (MXNet, MATLAB, PaddlePaddle, JAX, and Chain have moved to the _DeepLearning Folder/Directory.`

+`Reinforcement Learning Frameworks and Libraries (Acme, Gym, Gymnasium, and KerasRL) have moved to the _ReinforcementLearning Folder/Directory.`

 ---